English

 21. Stop Comparing

 Comparing ourselves to others has only become easier over the years.
-Especially on social media, the grass seems greener on the other side, while in reality, it often isn't.
+Especially on social media, the grass often seems greener on the other side, but in reality, it often isn't.
 Instagram versus reality.
 But even in your own environment, it can be tempting to compare.
-Be aware that you often only see the tip of the iceberg and only the things, usually positive, that someone wants to show.
+Be aware that you often only see the tip of the iceberg and only the things, often positive, that someone wants to show.
 Compare yourself only to yourself, and you'll see that you are exactly who and where you are meant to be.

 22. Be Kind to Yourself and Others